-The British Army demobbed Sergeant Liggett 2 months after World War Two ended.
-He returned to civilian life, undernourished and on a special diet like many other former prisoners of war.
-On his return home, he worked at Wilson’s Canning Factory on Castle Avenue, Portadown, Co.
-Armagh.
-He would later work in the Post Office sorting office for 27 years until his retirement.
+Alex would later work in the local Post Office sorting office for 27 years until his retirement.
 After this, he worked for a short time in security at Craigavon House until his 70s.

 Alexander Liggett was well-known in Portadown from Shamrock Park Social Club to Armagh Road Church.
 He was also a member of Corcrain Purple Rocket LOL 339 and Kilmoriarty Royal Black Preceptory 267.
-Alexander Liggett lived at 12 Granville Square, Portadown with his wife Kathleen and son Joshua.
+In later life, he lived at 12 Granville Square, Portadown, Co.
+Armagh with his wife Kathleen and son Joshua.